openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/ConfigBuilder.md

 ![Config Builder BG source](../images/ConfBuild_BG.png)

 * [xDrip+](../CompatibleCgms/xDrip.md)
-* [NSClient BG](../CompatibleCgms/CgmNightscoutUpload.md) - not recommended as closed loop relies on mobile data / Wi-Fi coverage in this case.
-CGM data will only be received if there is an online connection to your NS site.
-Better use local broadcast from one of the other CGM data sources.
+* [NSClient BG](../CompatibleCgms/CgmNightscoutUpload.md) - only if you know what you are doing, see [BG Source](../Getting-Started/CompatiblesCgms.md).
 * [MM640g](../CompatibleCgms/MM640g.md)
 * [Glimp](#libre1-using-glimp) - only version 4.15.57 and newer are supported
 * [Build Your Own Dexcom App (BYODA)](#DexcomG6-if-using-g6-with-build-your-own-dexcom-app).